I’m an expert teacher who develops online content for a range of learners.

-I am well-versed in adult learning theories, in matching learning goals and objectives with activities and assignments.
-I’ve used both Quality Matters and OSCQR rubrics to evaluate courses.
-But most of all, I have learned how to match learners to the technologies and modalities that leave an impact, that engage and inspire.
+As an eLearning specialist, I have taught all sides of the digital classroom—face-to-face and hybrid, flex and hyflex, synchronous and asynchronous.
+You name it, I’ve designed and taught it.
+I love staying on top of the latest tech advances and being part of the larger communities of instructional designers.
+I am well-versed in adult learning theories and matching learning goals and objectives with activities and assignments.
+I’ve used Quality Matters and OSCQR and other review methods to evaluate a course’s effectiveness.
+Most of all, I have mastered how to match learners to the technologies and modalities that leave an impact, that engage and inspire.

-What follows are some examples of materials I’ve designed for the virtual classroom that are interactive, effective, and inspiring.
+What follows are some examples of materials I’ve designed for virtual and face-to-face classrooms that are interactive, effective, and inspiring.

 eLearning design from the ground up